cbushdor/MaCoLib/vimrc/README.md

 and plugin will be installed in *~/.vim/plugged* if everything is well configured.
 First, go in vim type *:PlugInstall* and look plugin is installing itself.

+# WATCHOUT

+- This plugin and documentation is still under construction.
+Use at YOUR OWN RISK!